hermitish/DIYLinks/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list of things you need to develop DIYLinks.

 - npm
   ```sh